 However, “graveolens” means bad smelling.
-Get your nose close enough and you may get a whiff of a faint unpleasant odor.
+Get your nose close enough, and you may get a whiff of a faint, unpleasant odor.

-Light & Temperature
+Light and Temperature

 It also thrives when growing under fluorescent plant grow lights.

-The ideal temperature is between 65° – 75° degrees Fahrenheit (18 °C and 24° C).
+The ideal temperature for Peperomia graveolens is between 65° – 75° degrees Fahrenheit (18 °C and 24° C).

 Watering and Feeding

-Decrease the watering in the winter months.
+Moreover, it’s best to decrease the watering in the winter months.

-The major issue with growing most peperomia plants is water related.
+The major issue with growing most peperomia plants is water-related.

-Soil & Transplanting
+Soil and Transplanting